Simple Greek Almond Cookie Recipe (Kourabiedes)

 Dec

 Kourabiedes are Greek Almond Cookies similar in taste to shortbread cookies.
-These cookies are buttery, crumbly, and have just the right amount of sweetness from the sprinkled icing sugar.
+These cookies are buttery and crumbly and have just the right amount of sweetness from the sprinkled icing sugar.
 Kourabiedes are traditionally made during the Christmas holidays but can easily be enjoyed year-round!
+If you’re looking for a vegan kourabiedes alternative, you can check out Riri’s Greek Eats vegan kourabiedes.

 Greek almond cookies stacked on top of eachother and sprinkled with icing sugar